RaunakAnand90/Brainwave_Matrix_Intern/Task2(ecommereceWebsite)/README.md

 # online-shopping-with-advanced-admin-page
 Updated version

-online shopping system is a [DBMS project] with both admin and user layouts.
+online shopping system is an e-commerece website with both admin and user layouts.

 # Installation